Skip to content

 How the cost actually lands

-What should have been a quick merge turns into hours of back and forth: which version is right, what does the spec actually say now, what did the agent build against.
+What should have been a quick merge turns into hours of back and forth: which version is right, what the spec says now, what the agent built against.

 That's the real cost.
 Not the build time.
 The untangling time.

-There's a compounding problem on top of this: specs get bloated.
-Ours would sometimes include exact file paths, directory structures, implementation details that don't need to be there.
+Ours sometimes included exact file paths, directory structures, and implementation details that didn't need to be there.
 The engineer – or the model – can figure out the file path.
 What they need is the intent.
-When you over-specify, you create a document that's both fragile and high-maintenance.
-Every refactor, every rename becomes a spec update.
-Every missed spec update is another divergence point with JIRA.

-And when the spec is thousands of lines long, nobody is reviewing every line.
-You skim the relevant section, trust the rest is still accurate, and move on.
+When the spec is thousands of lines long, nobody reviews every line.
+You skim the relevant section, trust the rest, and move on.
 Most of the time that's fine.
 Until it isn't.

 Every developer complains about JIRA.
 I get it.
 But it's not going anywhere.

-Leadership uses it.
-The velocity metrics, the burndown charts, the sprint reporting – that data flows upward and runs decisions.
-You can hate the tool and still recognize that.
-The answer isn't to abandon JIRA or work around it.
+Leadership relies on it.
+Velocity metrics, burndown charts, sprint reporting – that data flows upward and runs decisions.
+The answer isn't to abandon JIRA.
 It's to stop expecting it to be something it's not.

 What actually helps